July 19

 2. Outbreak of Small, Yellow-Reddish Bumps

-If people see any pea-like, yellow or firm enlargements of the skin, they might have this condition.
+If people see any pea-like, yellow, or firm enlargements of the skin, they might have this condition.
 This outbreak mostly occurs on the feet, buttocks, hands, and arms.
 Some of these red bumps might even itch.

-Besides, mostly young men who have diabetes have this condition.
+Besides, most young men who have diabetes have this condition.
 If one has a high level of cholesterol and fat, they will need to regulate those levels if they want to get rid of the infection.

 3. Yellow Scaly Patches on and Around the Eyelids